 10.2.5 Reduced Power Mode

-To conserve power during periods of low activity, the device can be configured to enter35 a Reduced Power Mode (RPM).
+To conserve power during periods of low activity, the device can be configured to enter36 a Reduced Power Mode (RPM).
 This trades off first detection latency (from RPM) against power consumption.
-Typical power reductions of 2 to 6x are possible, as the RPM measurement rate is reduced.
-For further details refer to TNxAN00061 aXiom Touch Controller Reduced Power Mode.
+Typical

-$^{^{35}\}mbox{Either}$ automatically or by command.
+$^{^{32}}$ Subject to appropriate PCB design.